Last Update: 11/13/2023

-The 22 Gottlieb tables that are pre-installed are ok tables and they play well with some minor issues.
+The 22 Gottlieb tables that are pre-installed are ok tables and they play well with the update applied (see AppStoreX).
 I then installed Vol 1-5 of the Zaccaria Pinball tables as well as the TAITO Vol 1-3 and these look/play much better overall.
 For example, with the Zaccaria tables, the balls look like they are rolling across the table, the lighting effects (shadows) look more realistic and the game play seems more accurate than the pre-installed tables.

 Given what I know now, would I buy the machine again?
 Yes, I definitely would!
 In the future, I hope to see more tables.
-Perhaps some from Zen Studios if AtGames is able to work out such an arrangement.
+Perhaps some from Zen Studios if AtGames is able to work out such an arrangement (NOTE – This Happened!
+See here).
 I think if they were able to accomplish this, AtGames would make a massive splash in the consumer-oriented virtual pinball machine market.
 Titles such as Star Wars, Marvel and others would make the ALP an absolute no-brainer.
 But even if that doesn’t happen natively, it’s already possible.
 With PinUP Popper Baller Installer and a PC connected to the ALP, you can add well over a thousand community-created pinball tables.
 Even with the tables currently available native on the ALP, it’s the best overall value for those who love virtual pinball and don’t have the space/budget for an original pinball table or multiple competing options.
 After all, it’s expandable!

 The information you see on this page is just a start, I’m working on ideas for future projects and guides for the ALP.
 My goal is always to provide honest, informative and hopefully entertaining videos.
 I hope you enjoy what you find here.